tanoy3800/tennis_mouse/README.md

      ```

 3. **Download the Game Code**:
-   - Download or clone the Python code for the **Tennis Mouse Tracking Game** to your local machine.
+   - Download or clone the Python code for the **Tennis Mouse Tracking Game** to your local.

 4. **Run the Program**:
    - Open a terminal or command prompt, navigate to the folder containing the game code, and run the Python file: